weaversa/cryptol-course/labs/SAW/SAW.md

 2. Execution
 3. Postconditions

-SAW will complain if you place a precondition after `execute_func` and similarly for postcondition.
+SAW complains if you place a precondition after `execute_func` and similarly for postcondition.
 If a function returns a value that was not passed through `execute_func`, then you will have to initialize new fresh symbolic variables.
 For example, consider the proposed